 Biodiversity within the vineyard is an essential component in organic wine making and for Gibbston Valley Winery, means increased planting of specific cover crops such as wildflowers, native grasses and flowering weeds, to encourage a balanced mix of different wildlife in and around the vines.
 The greater the diversity of birds and insects, the more stable the system is, meaning there is less chance that one species can dominate and therefore the use of pesticides is reduced or eliminated.
 The winery’s Home Block Vineyard is Gibbston Valley’s first site to be certified.
 Along with Home Block, Gibbston Valley is in the process of converting some of their other vineyards.

-Central Otago is known as a showcase for New Zealand’s two lizard families, skinks and geckos, both of which live in Gibbston where the conditions are perfect for these rare lizards.A conservation area has been created on the northern side of the property above the river’s edge, to allow the population to thrive.
+Gibbston is home to populations of two of New Zealand’s lizard families, skinks and geckos, both of which live at Gibbston Valley where the conditions are perfect.
+Patches of shrub land associated with schist outcrops include native plants that enjoy the hot summers, cold winters and dry conditions of this valley, much like the vines we grown in this region.A conservation area has been created on the northern side of the property above the river’s edge, to allow the population to thrive.

 The range of plant life, the chef’s garden, and the landscape in Gibbston Valley makes it the ideal spot for local apiary.
-Carefully placed, tucked away in an idyllic spot by Tom’s creek an apiary has been set up, providing bees a home to pollinate the area.
+Carefully placed, tucked away in an idyllic spot by Tom’s Creek, an apiary has been set up providing bees a home to pollinate the area.
 The harvested honey offers local sustainable honey for use in the restaurant.